-I was recently leading grant management training in Jackson Mississippi and was pleasantly surprised to have some people in the room who are involved with proposal development for federal awards.
+I was leading grant management training in Jackson, Mississippi, and was pleasantly surprised to have some people in the room who are involved with proposal development for federal awards.

-Now it wasn’t just professional courtesy that made me so happy to see them, but because there are some changes baked into the new grant regulation 2 CFR Part 200 (aka the Uniform Guidance) that both grant writers and grant managers need to know about.
+Now it wasn’t just professional courtesy that made me so happy to see them, but because some changes baked into the grant regulation 2 CFR Part 200 (aka the Uniform Guidance) are important to both grant writers and grant managers.

-In particular, the new Administrative Requirements include some opportunities for making your proposal more attractive to federal funding agencies but only if the grant writers and grant managers collaborate early enough in the process.
+In particular, the Administrative Requirements section includes some opportunities to make your proposal more attractive to federal funding agencies but only if the grant writers and grant managers collaborate early enough.

-Let’s take a look at the brave new world of federal grants since the new regulations took effect.
+Let’s look at the brave new world of federal grants since the updated regulations took effect.

-And they added new ways to accomplish this but only if you are aware of the rules in 2 CFR Part 200.
+And they added new ways to accomplish this, but only if you know the rules in 2 CFR Part 200.

-Next, federal agencies have a new requirements to ensure that those direct costs they fund will not be wasted…or worse!
+Next, federal agencies are required to evaluate applicants in new ways to ensure that those direct costs they fund will not be wasted…or worse!

-That is why there is a new risk assessment for applicants to minimize the chance that waste, fraud and abuse will take place with federal programs.
+That is why a risk assessment is included in the federal funding agency’s review for applicants to minimize the chance that waste, fraud and abuse will occur with federal programs.

 More about that in just a minute…